 b.
 Earn Credit (Cr) in General Mathematics Studies 91 at SDSU.
 Credit earned in General Mathematics Studies courses numbered below 100 are not applicable to the baccalaureate degree.

-Mathematics Departmental Placement Examination
+Mathematics and Chemistry Departmental Placement Examinations

-Students wishing to enroll in any logic, mathematics, physics, statistics, or mathematically related course must pass the appropriate part of the Mathematics Departmental Placement Examination.
-These examinations assess mathematical preparation beyond the elementary level.
-The Intermediate Algebra Proficiency Assessment tests knowledge of intermediate algebra; the Precalculus Proficiency Assessment tests knowledge of algebra and trigonometry as needed in calculus; the Liberal Studies Mathematics Proficiency Assessment tests concepts relating to numbers and operations, geometry, and measurement.
-Equivalent transfer courses will not grant exemptions from any part of the Placement Examination.
+Prior to enrollment in certain mathematics and chemistry courses, students may be required to pass a Mathematics or Chemistry Departmental Placement Examination as part of the stated prerequisites.
+These examinations assess mathematical or chemistry preparation beyond the elementary level.
+The Precalculus Proficiency Assessment tests knowledge of algebra and trigonometry as needed in Mathematics 124, Calculus for the Life Sciences and Mathematics 150, Calculus I. The Liberal Studies Mathematics Proficiency Assessment tests concepts relating to numbers and operations, geometry, and measurement.
+The Chemistry Department Placement Examination assesses student preparation to succeed in Chemistry 200 or 202.